 TMN Contributing Writer Clay Risen’s first attempt to build a website fell apart after he learned that risen.com had been bought by a hardcore Christian rock band.
-Clay is the author of A Nation on Fire: America in the Wake of the King Assassination.
+Clay is a senior staff editor at the New York Times and the author, most recently, of The Bill of the Century: The Epic Battle for the Civil Rights Act.
 He lives in Brooklyn.

 Experts answer what they know.
 The Non-Expert answers anything.
 This week we share some tips for a young reader who wants to take her strut for a walk down the runway.